pieroproietti/penguins-eggs-book/chapter-9.md

 ## Test Customizations

-Test Customizations: If the ISO includes any customizations or modifications, such as pre**-**installed software, configurations, or themes, verify that these changes are present and working as intended.
+Test Customizations: If the ISO includes any customizations or modifications, such as pre-installed software, configurations, or themes, verify that these changes are present and working as intended.
 When testing customizations or modifications included in an ISO, follow these steps to verify their presence and functionality: